IceFireCode/TestExpress/NOTES.md

 [ ] create more tests for the ElectricCar (or move to the future?)
 [x] create and store a gasoline and an electric car, then get them from the repository [ ] create a VehicleController to handle the HTTP requests and responses

+## 🍅 Pomodoro 5

+[ ] create POST /vehicles endpoint to create the cars and then list them